-The clinical definition of premature ejaculation, as most experts would define it, is an involuntary male orgasm that happens within 60 seconds of vaginal intercourse.
-The premature ejaculation topic is less researched for anal sex, but it’s safe to assume that the same time definition applies.
+The clinical definition of premature ejaculation is a pattern of ejaculation occurring during sexual activity within 1 minute after vaginal or anal penetration, or before the individual wishes it to occur.
 For reference: studies place the average time of sexual intercourse across the population at slightly above five minutes.
-The upper range of a “normal” intercourse timing is 10-12 minutes.
-Forget about the 30+-minute intercourse shown in porn; that’s not the norm and most men and women in real life wouldn’t even find it enjoyable.
+The upper range of “normal” intercourse is 10-12 minutes.
+Forget about the 30+ minute intercourse you may see in porn; that’s just not the norm.

-Up to 30 percent of men experience early ejaculation against their will at least for a period of their lives, but for many it can be a life-long issue.
+Up to 30 percent of men experience early ejaculation against their will, at least for a period of time.
+However, for many, it can be a life-long issue.

-So far, there’s no fully satisfying explanation for why so many men can’t help orgasming after 30 seconds into the act.
+So far, there’s no fully satisfying explanation for why so many men can’t help orgasming early.
 Premature ejaculation appears to correlate with low levels of serotonin in the brain.
-Some 95 percent of serotonin resides in your gut, where it plays an important role for your digestion, but the remaining 5 percent function as neural messengers in your brain, i.e., they carry information back and forth between brain cells.
+Some 95 percent of serotonin resides in your gut, where it plays an important role for your digestion, but the remaining 5 percent functions as a neurotransmitter, carrying information back and forth between brain cells.

-Brain serotonin levels are associated with your mood and general emotional wellbeing.
-The higher your serotonin levels, the happier and balanced you are.
-By the same token, people with clinical depression and anxiety disorders often have very low serotonin levels.
-How and why low serotonin levels make it more difficult for you to control and delay your ejaculation still is subject to ongoing research.
+Brain serotonin levels can affect your mood and emotional wellbeing.
+Generally, the higher your serotonin levels, the happier and more balanced you are.
+By the same token, people with clinical depression and anxiety disorders, often have very low serotonin levels.
+How and why low serotonin levels make it more difficult for you to control and delay ejaculation is a subject of ongoing research.

-Here’s another way to think about premature ejaculation though: health-wise there’s nothing wrong with it.
-Of course, in today’s society premature ejaculation puts a lot of psychological pressure on men, who want to enjoy sex longer and better pleasure their partners.
-But it’s not impacting your physical health, nor does it lower your chances of getting a woman pregnant.
-Premature ejaculation thus isn’t an illness or deficiency, but perhaps something that nature intended on being this way.
+You should be aware, that from a medical standpoint, there is nothing wrong with premature ejaculation.
+In reality, it can put a lot of psychological pressure on men who want to enjoy sex longer, and better pleasure their partners.
+But, it will not impact your physical health, nor does it lower your chances of getting a woman pregnant.
+Premature ejaculation thus isn’t an illness or deficiency, and may in fact be a common, natural occurence

 There are several things you can do to bring your ejaculation successfully under control and enjoy longer intercourse with your partner.
 Here’s an overview of the most common tools and medications: